Initiative 1639: What Washington Gun Owners Need to Know

 - Providing proof of storage for your firearms.

 The intent of the law is to increase public safety and to curb the impact of gun violence which primarily targets women, children, and teenagers.
 This initiative is one step in addressing mass shootings and suicide deaths by firearms and accidental shootings.

 Here’s what you need to know about Washington Initiative 1639

 Only Section 13, the age-limit portion of Initiative 1639 went into effect on January 1, 2019.
 The remainder becomes law on July 1, 2019.
-The law has several caveats you should be aware of.
+The law has several conditions you should be aware of.

 - Raises the legal purchasing age from 18 to 21 for semi-automatic rifles.
 In effect as of January 1, 2019.

 The initiative updates state law so the requirements to purchase a semi-automatic rifle will match handguns.
 Hawaii, Illinois, Vermont and New York also prohibit persons under 21 from buying firearms.

 - Gun buyers will be required to pass a comprehensive, enhanced background check.

 - Gun buyers will need to provide proof of passing a firearms-training course.